Pudding Seminars take place on a Friday and are an excellent opportunity to unite two of life’s great things: new research, and pudding!

 10 October: Hannah Davidson (SCR), 'What counts as a discourse marker?
 Findings on 'savedir' in Mauritian Creole'

-17 October: Frieda Midgley (College Archivist) and Laura Dennis (College Curator), 'The Art and Archive of Olive Cook at Newnham College'
+17 October: Frieda Midgley (College Archivist) and Laura Dennis (College Curator), 'The Art and Archive of Olive Cook (NC 1931) at Newnham College'

 24 October: Lia Nordmann (MCR), 'Immanuel Kant and the Forbidden Hay'

-7 November: Ella McCafferty Wright, 'Dorothy Garrod and Gertrude Caton Thompson: Newnham Stories in Archaeology'
+7 November: Ella McCafferty Wright (NC 2019), 'Dorothy Garrod and Gertrude Caton Thompson: Newnham Stories in Archaeology'

-14 November: Jenn Ashworth (Honorary Fellow) NOTE ROOM CHANGE: CYNTHIA BEERBOWER
+14 November: Jenn Ashworth (NC 2000) (Honorary Fellow), introduces her new book, 'The Parallel Path: Love, Grit and Walking the North' NOTE ROOM CHANGE: CYNTHIA BEERBOWER

-21 November: Olivia Krauze (Special Supervisor), 'Constance Garnett and the Art of Affective Translation'
+21 November: Olivia Krauze (Special Supervisor), 'Constance Garnett (NC 1879) and the Art of Affective Translation'

 28 November: Pragya Agarwal (Royal Literary Fund Writing Fellow), 'She is just being hysterical': misogyny and racial bias in medicine'